Taobao: Alipay

-Regulatory changes issued by the People's Bank of China (Central Bank of China) are set to alter the Chinese online payment ecosystem.
-Top-tier digital payment services such as WeChat Pay and Alipay transferred all relevant transaction data to appropriate agencies starting June 30, 2018.

 AliExpress

 AliExpress was created in April 2010 as an international retailing website.
 People who live overseas can use the service to purchase items from Chinese manufacturers online.

 AliWangWang (TradeManager)

-Taobao Marketplace allows buyer and seller to communicate prior to the purchase through its embedded proprietary instant chat program, named AliWangWang (阿里旺旺 (ĀlǐWàngWàng)).
+Taobao Marketplace allows buyers and sellers to communicate prior to the purchase through its embedded proprietary instant chat program, named AliWangWang (阿里旺旺 (ĀlǐWàngWàng)).

 Baopals

 In February 2016, 3 expats living in Shanghai launched Baopals, a shopping platform that translates Taobao and Tmall into English so that foreigners living in China can access of its products and services.
 Over 2.4 million items have been sold on the platform.

 Happy Taobao

-In Dec.
-2009, Taobao, together with Hunan TV, set up Happy Taobao, Inc for television shopping.
+In December 2009, Taobao, together with Hunan TV, set up Happy Taobao, Inc for television shopping.
 Hunan TV launched an entertainment series called "Happy Taobao", while Taobao Marketplace created channels and independent websites.

 Taobao Live

 In 2018, Alibaba launched the streaming service named Alibaba Live.
 This service was created with the goal of allowing online retailers to market their products utilizing social shopping.
 This has seen significant growth in popularity and success, with the 84 stores using this service reporting $7.4 million in 2020 sales.
-Taobao stated that they predict live-streaming on their platform will generate over 500 billion sales transactions.Taobao Live now has over 10,000 weblebrities promoting a wide range of items including as cosmetics, apparel, cuisine, and numerous electrical gadgets.
+Taobao stated that they predict live-streaming on their platform will generate over 500 billion sales transactions.
+Taobao Live now has over 10,000 weblebrities promoting a wide range of items including as cosmetics, apparel, cuisine, and numerous electrical gadgets.
 Taobao Live's daily sales have already surpassed $3 billion.

 Alibaba promotes a new style of live streaming, called cūnbō (村播), that features rural sellers.
 Taobao has given them their own category in the app, with the purpose of making it easier for these rural sellers to find customers and followers on the platform.